 Another option: Just cut the zucchini into quarters!

-Absolutely!
+Zoodles can absolutely be made ahead of time!
 Store raw zucchini noodles in the refrigerator for 3-5 days in a container lined with paper towels which will absorb the excess moisture.

 We don’t recommend this option for zoodles.
 The texture changes drastically!
 But, if you do decide to take on this challenge, read the tips in How to Freeze Zucchini by the Kitchn first.